 Question

-do on trait?
-It looks like it is required if I want to extend traits from other modules.
+do?
+It looks one of them is required if I want to extend traits from other modules.

 Answer